 For generating our incident spectral energy distributions, we used the code Starburst99 (Leitherer et al. 1999).
 We explored the Padova track evolutionary sequence with Asymptotic Giant Branch (AGB) stars (Bressan et al. 1993) and the Geneva evolutionary sequence with zero rotation and 40% break up velocity (Leitherer et al. 2014).
 For each track, we included the Pauldrach / Hillier model atmospheres (Pauldrach et al. 2001; Hillier & Miller 1998) for all of the SEDs.
 We assumed a Kroupa broken power law initial mass function (IMF; Kroupa 2001) with mass intervals of 0.1 M_solar to 0.5 M_solar and 0.5 M_solar to 100 M_solar, which are the default values for a Starburst99 simulation.

-We investigated the sensitivity of the SED to three additional parameters: SFH, stellar population age and stellar metallicity.
+We investigated the sensitivity of the SED to three additional parameters: SFH, stellar population age, and stellar metallicity.
 The greatest effects come from the SFH and cluster age, with metallicity only introducing small changes to the overall spectrum [TRUE?].
 Each evolutionary sequence of Starburst99 uses either a continuous or instantaneous SFH.
 Our instantaneous starbursts assumed a fixed mass of 106 M_solar, while our continuous starbursts assumed a star formation rate of 1 M_solar yr-1, both of which are the default parameters for a Starburst99 simulation.
 We considered two stellar metallicities: Z_solar and 0.4Z_solar.

 One of the primary focuses of this paper is determining the conditions necessary to produce high ionization emission lines in simulations, and as such, we wanted to choose the hardest SED possible for our baseline model (§3).
 Fig. 1 displays the spectra from star clusters with instantaneous SFHs on the left side panels and the spectra from star clusters with continuous SFHs on the right side panels.
 The upper two rows of spectra are distinguished by differences in stellar rotation following the Geneva evolutionary track, while the bottom row features spectra following the Padova AGB evolutionary track.